 1. Allocating Shares is Becoming Increasingly Difficult

-Trying to locate shares can be really difficult and time consuming.
+Trying to locate shares can be really difficult and time-consuming.
 The margin rate is very high when you try to hold these stocks in the long term.
-You will need to open multiple brokerage accounts in order to find the best borrows.
+You will need to open multiple accounts in order to find the best borrows.
 There is no single broker that will allow you to short every company.
-If you setup accounts with the top 4 brokers this will allow you to short roughly 80% of your plays.
-But remember each broker has different account minimums so this strategy is not ideal for people with small account sizes and don’t forget the PDT rule will come into effect.
-Some of the best brokerages for short selling penny stocks are Interactive Brokers, Speedtrader, Etrade and Suretrader.
-Brokers dislike dealing with people who trade small caps because they are risky and they can’t make worthwhile commissions from small accounts.
+If you set up accounts with the top 4 brokers this will allow you to short roughly 80% of your plays.
+But remember each broker has different account minimums so this strategy is not ideal for people with a small account as the PDT rule will come into effect.

-In order to leverage this strategy you have to trade with margin, on the other hand it is not required when buying shares.
-Whether you like it or not, you’re borrowing money from your brokerage.
-Many traders don’t feel comfortable borrowing from their broker.
-Also more capital is needed to open a margin account than a cash account.
-You are required to put up 50% of the total position size that you want to short sell, as collateral.
-This is known as initial margin.
-If the stock increases then your margin levels will fall.
-When your margin levels fall below 30% your broker will have no choice but to issue a margin call.
-This forces you to deposit more money into your account until your margin level is brought back up to at least 50%.
-If you don’t do this your position will be liquidated immediately.
-Penny shares can spike 50-100% rapidly due to unforeseen circumstances like a promoter sending out email alerts at random times throughout the day.
-You end up losing money purely because your timing was off.
+As mentioned before you need to trade with margin, on the other hand, this is not required when buying shares.
+Many traders don’t feel comfortable borrowing capital due to the risks involved.
+Also, more capital is needed to open a margin account instead of a cash account.
+You are required to put up 50% of the total position size that you want to short, as collateral.
+(This is known as initial margin).
+If the stock increases, then your margin levels will fall.
+If they fall below 30% your broker will issue a margin call.
+This forces you to deposit more money until your margin level is brought back up to at least 50% or your position will be liquidated immediately.
+Penny shares can spike 50-100% rapidly due to unforeseen circumstances such as stock promoters sending out an email alert during market hours and you end up losing money purely because of bad luck.

 3. Short Squeezes

-When you short shares you are borrowing shares from someone who owns position in that company.
-The original owner of the penny stock may ask for their shares back at anytime.
-This is can cause what is known as a ”buy in” and can usually happen after a few days up to 2 weeks.
-A broker may issue a ”buy in” if you’re in a massive losing position automatically without warning.
-Essentially you have little or no control of what happens, causing you to lose on that trade as the broker will buy back the shares at current market price.
-“Buy ins” can cause short squeezes to increase the share price artificially as traders are being forced to cover there shares at around the same price levels.
+When you short you are borrowing shares from someone who owns a stake in that company.
+The original owner may ask for their shares back at any time.
+This is can cause what is known as a ”buy-in” and can happen anytime from a few days up to 2 weeks.
+A broker may issue a ”buy-in” if you’re in a massive losing position without warning.
+Essentially you have little or no control over what happens, as the broker will buy back the shares at the current market price.
+This can cause short squeezes which increases the share price artificially.
 CYNK is an example of a crazy short squeeze in action.
-Back in 2014 CYNK Technology Corp, a worthless “social media” company surged from 0.06 to $22 (36,000% gain) before finally being halted by the SEC.
-At one point this one man run business had an insane valuation of $6 billion when in reality it was worth $20.
-In hindsight the accident was caused by a hedge fund trader.
+Back in 2014, CYNK Technology Corp, a worthless “social media” company surged from 0.06 to $22 (36,000% gain) before finally being halted by the SEC.
+At one point this one man run business had an insane market cap of $6 billion when it was really worth $20.
+In hindsight, the accident was caused by a hedge fund trader.

 4. The Market Can Remain Irrational Longer Can You Can Stay Liquid

 In contrast to what old school economists think, the markets can be very irrational.
-A lot of investors predicted the housing and dotcom bubble but went broke shorting because the bubble continued to inflate higher until they were forced to cover their positions.
-These same investors had sleepless nights after the bubble burst, they made the right trade but at the wrong time and stubbornly wouldn’t cut their losses.
-Another example happened recently with DryShips Inc (DRYS), after Trump got elected the shipping sector was red hot.
-Within the space of 6 days DRYS exploded from $5 to $72.
-I’ve heard stories of a trader on Stocktwits losing well over $200,000.
-He shorted DRYS when it was at $20, he held onto his position and watched on in disgust as the price continued to rise.
-It was a freak event and now DryShips Inc is trading at $4.10.
-Patience and the ability to cut your losses are crucial to being successful.
-Only get involved in situations where the risk is worth the reward and avoid companies below $2.
+A lot of investors predicted the housing and dot-com bubble but went broke shorting because the market continued to rise higher beyond expectations.
+These investors had sleepless nights after the bubble burst, they made the right trade but at the wrong time and stubbornly wouldn’t cut their losses.
+Another example happened with DryShips Inc (DRYS) after Trump got elected and the shipping sector was extremely volatile.
+Within the space of 6 days, DRYS exploded from $5 to $72.
+I heard a story about a trader on Stocktwits who lost over $200,000 shorting DRYS at $20.
+He held onto his position and watched on in disgust as the price continued to rise.
+It was a freak event and now DryShips Inc is trading at $3.48.

-Short selling penny stocks is a clever strategy but there are various problems to overcome.
-I don’t recommending shorting shares under $2 purely because the risk to reward isn’t favorable, it’s like picking up pennies up front of a steam roller.
-It’s common for new day traders to make a couple hundred dollars on a hand full of trades and then blow up on just one trade.
-The PDT rule is another obstacle to get around.
-Unless you have $25,000, you’ll have to use Suretrader and they don’t have a great reputation.
-Also multiple stock brokers are required, potential short squeezes and increasing competition as more people are trading micro caps, so finding shares to borrow will become more difficult.
-Traders like Timothy Sykes, Tim Grittani, Nate Michaud and Michael Goode are all out-liars and have compiled their profits in millions through thousands of small gains along the way.
-If you’re interested in learning about this method check out the videos on YouTube and Timothy Sykes website for more detailed information.
+Short selling is a clever strategy but there are various problems to overcome.
+I don’t recommend shorting shares under $1 purely because the risk to reward isn’t favorable, it’s like picking up pennies up front of a steamroller.
+Patience and risk management are crucial to becoming a successful short seller.
+It’s common for new day traders to make profits on seven out of ten trades but then blow up on one stupid trade.
+Another big obstacle most beginners aren’t aware of when starting out is the PDT rule.
+Unless you have $25,000, you’ll only be able to place four trades in a week or have to use SureTrader, an offshore brokerage with a bad reputation.
+Also, more restrictions include, multiple stock brokers are required, potential short squeezes and increasing competition from others trading micro caps.
+Top traders like Timothy Sykes, Tim Grittani and Steven Dux have all compiled their profits in millions through thousands of small gains following the same repeating patterns.
+If you’re serious about learning more check out the free videos on YouTube and Timothy Sykes’ website for detailed information.